Reduced-Order Hydrodynamic Modelling of a Sphere Near a Wall Using Sparse Regression and Neural Networks: Methodology

-Unlike the linear case, for which a closed-form singular, smooth analytical solution exists, the inclusion of nonlinear hydrostatic and damping terms generally precludes a simple explicit solution to the ODE.
-Instead, the analytically derived nonlinear restoring and damping terms are compared with those obtained by regression (SINDy-style least squares) from the CFD time series.
+Unlike the linear case, for which a closed-form singular, smooth analytical solution exists, the inclusion of non-linear hydrostatic and damping terms generally precludes a simple explicit solution to the ODE.
+Instead, the analytically derived non-linear restoring and damping terms are compared with those obtained by regression (SINDy-style least squares) from the CFD time series.

 For a representative large drop height of $DH = 5\,\mathrm{m}$, the analytical model for the dominant terms in the acceleration reads

 whilst the corresponding regression-based model obtained from the raw CFD signal is